equanimittyy/weatherau/README.md

 Accordingly, it is clear that there is a relationship between the occurence of rainfall relative to the atmospheric pressure and humidity of a given day with an ideal range for both humidity and pressure for which rainfall is most likely to occur.

 ## Limitations
+There are a number of limitations regarding the analysis and the data set used.
+For example, regarding the data set, there were a number of **assumptions** asserted:
+- That the data itself is entirely accurate and that the errors presented through measurement error are insignificant to the analysis.
+- That the source of the data is reliable.
+Whilst the Bureau of Meteorology is a government sponsered organisation and therefore deemed reliable, access to the data was through Kaggle, which does not necessitate reliability.

 ## Reflection